I'm watching, I shouldn't do this during the show.

 We are told by a reliable source that the memo says there'll no longer be a special prayer time for any students.

-Uh there had been previously been two minimum days when school concludes at 1230 or 1.
+There had been previously been two minimum days when school concludes at 12.30 or 1, Tuesday for all students and Friday also for Muslim students.

-The minimum day will now be Friday for all students, so no special arrangement for Muslim students, and they're not going to be any more single sex education because this facility, now there are there are single sex education facilities and experiments going on, but in the run of the mill uh public school, there's not supposed to be segregation by gender, and they will not be separated any longer at Carver Elementary by gender.
+And there's not going to be any more single-sex education because this facility, now there are single-sex education facilities and experiments going on, but in the run of the Mill Public School, there's not supposed to be segregation by gender and they will not be separated any longer at Carver Elementary by gender.

-So we are making some progress to understand that if you're going to have rules, rules which of course are disputed with regard to God in school, we at least aren't going to have a situation where God is in, I mean God is out, and Allah is in.
+So we are making some progress to understand that if you're going to have rules, rules which of course are disputed with regard to God in school, we at least aren't going to have a situation where God is in, I mean, God is out, and Allah is in.

 That isn't going to happen in this school.

-Forty-three pages of a printout of all the Islamic schools in the United States, some of which look to be private, and that's fine.
+43 pages of a printout of all the Islamic schools in the United States, some of which look to be private, and that's fine.

-Catholics did the same thing, put out uh their own private schools where they could teach their religion.
+Catholics did the same thing, put out their own private schools where they could teach their religion.

 That's fine.

-That's uh that sounds like liberty to me.
+That sounds like liberty to me.

 But some of these also sound like, again, schools within a school, schools that are set up within a public school, relying on public funds.